Table of Contents

 var orderStrategy =

-from customerId in Generate.Integers<int>(1, 10_000)
+from customerId in Strategy.Integers<int>(1, 10_000)

-from itemCount in Generate.Integers<int>(1, 20)
+from itemCount in Strategy.Integers<int>(1, 20)

-from items in Generate.Lists(
+from items in Strategy.Lists(

-Generate.Strings(minLength: 1, maxLength: 30),
+Strategy.Strings(minLength: 1, maxLength: 30),

 minSize: itemCount, maxSize: itemCount)